 Spring 1 2018 - Icy Cold

-Please click on this link for our Spring 1 Teacher Comments
+Please see our Spring 1 Teacher Comments

 Autumn 2 2017 - Light and Dark

-Please click on this link for our Autumn 2 Teacher Comments.
+Please see our Autumn 2 Teacher Comments.

 Autumn 1 2017 - Things I Like

-Please click on this link for our Autumn 1 Teacher Comments.
+Please see our Autumn 1 Teacher Comments.

 The Early Years Foundation Stage Framework